 Honestly, who thought a kitchen sink could offer so much possibility?

 Ideally, you want the option of being able to make a perfect cup of coffee and the option to brew hot water, too.
 For some, this means two separate appliances.
-But with a stovetop percolator coffee maker you can do both!
+But with a stovetop percolator coffee maker, you can do both!

 And if you have a tiny house without a stovetop, consider alternative methods of brewing coffee without a machine by using an AeroPress or a French Press.

-If you would get value from installing a wine rack in your fridge (no judgment here!) then get a wine rack.
+If you would get value from installing a wine rack in your fridge (no judgment here!), then get a wine rack.

 Everyone can agree that if you're living full-time in a tiny home, you need to be able to cook food.
 And to do that, you'll need a stove, oven, or both.

-What kind of cooking appliances you need will not only depend on the kind of food you like to eat but how you want to power the appliance.
+What kind of cooking appliances you need will depend not only on the kind of food you like to eat but how you want to power the appliance.

 These are some options to suit every tiny house kitchen.

 A toaster oven is much smaller than most regular ovens and more energy-efficient.
-They're space-saving and can cook a variety of foods (as well as toast!) including pizza and roast chicken.
+They're space-saving and can cook a variety of foods (as well as toast!), including pizza and roast chicken.

 If you love cooking and have already chosen an induction or electric stove, a built-in wall oven is a great appliance option for you.
 They look sleek and can slot into anywhere you like.
 Plus, you can choose an oven that has a retractable door making it much easier to use in a smaller space.

-There are some really compact full range ovens out there that run on propane or gas, which is ideal for a lot of tiny homes.
-Some have one shelf or you can choose slim models to fit into narrow spaces.
+There are some really compact full-range ovens out there that run on propane or gas, which is ideal for a lot of tiny homes.
+Some have one shelf, or you can choose slim models to fit into narrow spaces.

 So if you don't use an oven often, one of these appliances might be a better option.
-They both take up less space and use less energy than regular gas ovens.
+They take up less space and use less energy than regular gas ovens.